Stephen Boyd: 1970s

 During the 1970s, the demand for Boyd in Hollywood diminished, so he focused his attention on European films and several television pilots and shows.
 He made three films in Spain with director José Antonio Nieves Conde, including Marta in 1970, The Great Swindle in 1971, and Casa Manchada in 1975.
 He worked with cult director Romain Gary in the drug thriller Kill! in 1971.
 He also made several Westerns, including Hannie Caulder with Raquel Welch in 1971, The Man Called Noon in 1973, Those Dirty Dogs in 1973, and Montana Trap in 1976.
 Boyd continued to travel to a wide variety of locations to work, including Australia for The Hands of Cormac Joyce in 1972, South Africa for Control Factor and The Manipulator in 1972–1973, Jamaica for the scuba diving adventure The Treasure of Jamaica Reef in 1972, Florida for the television pilot Key West in 1973, and Hawaii in his last acting stint as a guest star on the popular television show Hawaii Five-O in 1977.
 The episode Up the Rebels was the premiere episode of Hawaii Five-Os tenth season, and it aired after Boyd's death on 15 September 1977.
 His most critically acclaimed role during the 1970s was as a colourful Irish gangster in the UK crime thriller The Squeeze in 1977.

 A letter from film producer Euan Lloyd (who produced such films as Shalako, The Man Called Noon and The Wild Geese), states that "Stephen Boyd was one of the nicest, kindest people I have met in my lifetime, rare in this profession."

 Although Boyd spent most of his adult life travelling abroad for film work, he made his permanent home in southern California.
 At one point in the 1960s, he had three homes there — one above the Sunset Strip, one in Tarzana and another in Palm Springs, where he enjoyed his favorite pastime, golf.

 Personal life

 Boyd was first married in 1958 to Italian-born MCA executive Mariella Di Sarzana during the filming of Ben-Hur.
 They separated after just three weeks.
 Concerning his short-lived marriage to Sarzana, Boyd explained: "It was my fault.
 I'm an Irish so-and-so when I'm working.
 I hadn't been married a week when we both knew we had made a mistake.
 She is a nice girl but we were just not meant for each other.
 I suppose I wasn't ready for marriage.
 Maybe I was still too much of an adolescent."
 They officially divorced in early 1959.

-He had a friendship with Brigitte Bardot with whom he starred in two movies.
+He had a friendship with Brigitte Bardot with whom he starred in two films.
 It even caused Brigitte's husband at the time, Gunter Sachs, to ask for a divorce.